BMW R1200GS (2017 - 2018) Review

 However, if you ride hard enough, the ESA makes it hard to feel the tyres working in corners.
 But you soon learn to trust the cornering ABS or excellent DTC, which is now lean angle sensitive.

 The partially water-cooled Boxer motor remains unchanged for 2017 despite now being compliant with Euro 4.
 This mean peak power is still 125bhp@7700rpm with peak torque of 92.2 ftlb@6500rpm.

 With its excellent fuelling and drive BMW made a big step with the Boxer engine when they updated it in 2013.

 Re-sale values are high because BMW’s reliablity and service are top level.
-The new GS continues this high level of quality, feeling robust and secure.
+This GS continues their high level of quality, feeling robust and secure.

-At just over £15,500 the GS TE Exclusive comes fully loaded and the new styling and colours give an even greater impression of sophistication.
+At just over £15,500 the GS TE Exclusive came fully loaded and the styling and colours gave an even greater impression of sophistication.

-The base Rallye starts at £12,730, which is good value for money, but our test bike was priced at a staggering £18,318 – that’s an expensive bike to bounce over rocks.
+The base Rallye started at £12,730, which was good value for money, but our test bike was priced at a staggering £18,318 on the launch event – that’s an expensive bike to bounce over rocks.

 At £15,564 the TE Exclusive we tested comes fully loaded with a new style package, Dynamic Traction Control, Dynamic ESA, LED headlights, keyless ignition, daytime riding lights, hill start control, on-board computer, shift assist, Dynamic riding modes, GPS preparation, chrome exhaust, heated grips, tyre pressure control, cruise control, hand guards, LED indicators, ABS Pro and fairing fasteners.